LEDS, Toys, EN 62115

 Class 4: This is the highest class of laser radiation.
 Radiation in this class is very dangerous, and viewing of the diffuse reflection may be dangerous.
 Class 4 laser beams are capable of setting fire to materials onto which they are projected.

-Deviation for toys
+Deviation for toys has ended

 On 5 February 2014 an EU Decision was published about the safety requirements for lasers in consumer products within the framework of the General Product Safety Directive 2001/95/EC.
 It differentiates between common consumer laser products and child appealing consumer laser products.